-Our simulations are another argument in favor of integrability of deep water hydrodynamics.
+Our simulations are another argument in favor of integrability of deep-water hydrodynamics.
 Others arguments in this favor are given in [10] and are very serious.
 There it is shown that exact system of Euler equations describing potential flow of deep water with a free surface can have any number of commuted integrals of motion.
 Weak point of this argument is the question about completeness of this system of integrals.
-In the article [9] it is shown that model (4) is not integrable.
-But nonintegrability arises in the fifth order of the perturbation theory where Eq.
+In [9], it is shown that model (4) is not integrable.
+However, nonintegrability arises in the fifth order of perturbation theory where Eq.
 (4) strictly speaking is not applicable.
 The most serious arguments contained in [8], where indicated the non-existence of higher integrals.

-This work was supported by the Grant "Wave turbulence: theory, numerical simulation, experiment" # 14-22-00174 of Russian Science Foundation.
-Numerical simulation was performed on the Informational Computational Center of the Novosibirsk State University.
+This work was supported by the Russian Science Foundation (project no. 14-22-00174).
+The numerical simulation was performed at the Informational Computational Center, Novosibirsk State University.